icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 - [General Modeling Network Specification (GMNS)](https://github.com/zephyr-data-specs/GMNS) - A format for sharing routable road network files designed to be used in multi-modal static and dynamic transportation planning and operations models.
 Volpe/FHWA partnership with Zephyr Foundation.
 - [General Travel Network Specification](https://zephyrtransport.org/trb17projects/7-general-travel-network-specification/) - A planned data specification for sharing travel demand model networks.
 - [Managed and Tolled Lanes Feed Specification (MTLFS)](https://github.com/vta/Managed-and-Tolled-Lanes-Feed-Specification) - Proposal for a schema that comprise the Managed and Tolled Lanes Tolling Feed Specification (MTLFS) and defines the fields used in all of those files developed by [Santa Clara Valley Transportation Authority](http://www.vta.org/).
-- [Mobility as a Service API](http://maas-api.org/) - A set of open documents and test suite that defines a MaaS-compatible API (e.g., a [MaaS Transport Service Provider Booking API](https://github.com/maasglobal/maas-tsp-api/blob/master/specs/Booking.md)).
+- [Mobility as a Service API](https://github.com/maasglobal/maas-tsp-api/blob/master/specs/Booking.md) - A set of open documents and test suite that defines a MaaS-compatible API.
 - [Mobility Data Specification (MDS)](https://github.com/openmobilityfoundation/mobility-data-specification) - A format to implement realtime data sharing, measurement and regulation for municipalities and mobility as a service providers.
 It is meant to ensure that governments have the ability to enforce, evaluate and manage providers.
 Maintained by the [Open Mobility Foundation](https://www.openmobilityfoundation.org/).
 - [NCHRP 08-119 Developing Data Standards and Guidance for Transportation Planning and Traffic Operations - Phase 1 (Anticipated)](http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=4543) - The objective of this research is to develop standards and/or guidance to be used and adopted by the transportation community in collecting, managing, and sharing static and real-time data for transportation planning and operations.
-- [NeTex](http://netex-cen.eu/) - A general purpose XML format designed for the exchange of complex static transport data among distributed systems managed by the [CEN standards process](https://www.cen.eu/work/ENdev/how/Pages/default.aspx).
+- [NeTex](http://netex-cen.eu/) - A general purpose XML format designed for the exchange of complex static transport data among distributed systems managed by the [CEN standards process](https://www.cencenelec.eu/european-standardization/european-standards/).
 - [OMX: The Open Matrix data file format](https://github.com/osPlanning/omx) - A structured collection of two-dimensional array objects and associated metadata, for possible use in the transportation modeling industry.
 - [Open Sales and Distribution Model (OSDM)](https://github.com/UnionInternationalCheminsdeFer/OSDM) - Aims to substantially simplify the booking process for customers of rail trips and to lower complexity and distribution costs for distributors and railway carriers.
 Contains a specification of an offline model and on-line API.
 Maintained by the [International Union of Railways (UIC)](https://github.com/UnionInternationalCheminsdeFer).
 - [SAE Shared and Digital Mobility Committee](http://articles.sae.org/15799/) - Appears to be working on a data standard for car share and transportation network companies (TNCs) / rideshare.